-Michael Bott and his wife Anna Margaretha arrived from Lübeck at the port of Oranienbaum on 9 August 1766 aboard the pink Slon under the command of Lieutenant Sergey Panov.
+Michael Bott and his wife Anna Margaretha [Schwab] arrived from Lübeck at the port of Oranienbaum on 9 August 1766 aboard the pink Slon under the command of Lieutenant Sergey Panov along with her parents and brother.

 They settled in the Volga German colony of Kraft on 18 August 1767 and are recorded there on the 1767 census in Household No. 38.